 Kill mold and remove the old wallpaper in the bathroom.
 Small issues can become big problems if ignored for too long.
 This bathroom had what I thought to be water damage on the walls.
 Thankfully, no leaks.
 The former owner seemed to have started a DIY project and didn't finish it.
 Mold is unhealthy and the wall is open to water damage.
 A temporary fix is in order ASAP.

-If you love this project, be sure to subscribe to our blog to receive updates regularly!I love my coffee station made from a vintage dresser.
+If you love this project, grab your quick start DIY guide & subscribe to our blog!I love my coffee station made from a vintage dresser.
 There was nothing wrong with our coffee bar per se….but do you know when you have one of the home projects that you finish and it still feels like it is missing something??
 But, I think our coffee bar was missing the infusion of character and color that I try to put into everything in our home.
 It was wonderful, but it needed to be a little more me.Enter…..peel and stick wallpaper.
 It is amazing.
 It adds just amount of color and extra texture to the coffee station.
 I love that the vintage dresser we use for our coffee station remains in its classic style with the refinished dark coat of stain, but we were able add pops of color by applying the peel and stick wallpaper to the sides of drawers.
 They are only visible when you pull the drawers out.

 A month ago, operation bedroom makeover commenced.First on the agenda…. find a way to update the look of this beast of a wardrobe.And oh what a beast it was!It had been built in by the previous tenants (god, what were they thinking??).
 Upon moving in, we had removed its even uglier outdated doors, leaving the very unattractive melamine wood exposed for all to see.